FAQs

 The Handbook contains rules and guidance made by the Commission under Schedule 3, as well as references to other relevant legislation, for example, in respect of disclosures and UN, EU and other sanctions.

-Does a person who wishes to conduct non-regulated financial service business or prescribed business in or from within the Bailiwick need the Commission’s prior approval?
+Does a person who wishes to conduct prescribed business in, or from within, the Bailiwick need the Commission’s prior approval?

-Unless a person who wishes to carry on non-regulated financial services business or prescribed business can benefit from the exemption provisions in the law (see the FAQ on exemptions below), they must register with the Commission and meet the requirements of Schedule 3 to the Criminal Justice (Proceeds of Crime) (Bailiwick of Guernsey) Law, 1999 as amended and the rules and guidance in the Handbook.
+Unless a person who wishes to carry on prescribed business can benefit from the exemption provisions in the law (see the FAQ on exemptions below), they must register with the Commission and meet the requirements of Schedule 3 to the Criminal Justice (Proceeds of Crime) (Bailiwick of Guernsey) Law, 1999 as amended and the rules and guidance in the Handbook.
 Details of how to apply are found in the New Applicants and the Registered Business pages of our website.

-I understand that, if a business carries out non-regulated financial services business or prescribed business on an occasional or very limited basis, it is exempt from complying with the requirements of Schedule 3 and the Handbook.
+I understand that, if a business carries out prescribed business on an occasional or very limited basis, it is exempt from complying with the requirements of Schedule 3 and the Handbook.
 What does this mean?

 Businesses undertaking prescribed business as defined in Schedule 2 to the Law on an incidental or occasional basis may not be required to register with the Commission or to meet the requirements of Schedule 3 to the Law and the rules in the Handbook.
 To be excluded, your business must meet all of the criteria below (which appear in Paragraph 1(2) of Schedule 3 to the Law: